alesr/chatbot/README.md

 # chatbot
 Implements a chatbot with custom embeddings using OpenAI APIs and pgVector.

+## Package Documentation

+To access the package documentation, install godoc with the following command: go install -v golang.org/x/tools/cmd/godoc@latest.
+Then, run godoc -http=:6060 and open http://localhost:6060/pkg/github.com/alesr/chatbot/ in your browser.
+Alternatively, if you have Task installed, you can run task godoc.

 ## Example:

-The following example shows how to train a model and ask a question.
-When calling the Train method, the service will read the data from the provided io.Reader, split it into chunks and create a openAI embedding for each chunk.
-The embeddings are then stored in a pgVector database, together with the original text, user and collection ID.
-Note that each user can have multiple collections, and each collection can have multiple embeddings.
+The following example illustrates how to train a model and pose a question.
+When invoking the Train method, the service reads data from the provided io.Reader, splits it into chunks, and creates an OpenAI embedding for each chunk.
+The embeddings are then stored in a pgVector database, along with the original text, user ID, and collection ID.
+It's important to note that each user can have multiple collections, and each collection can contain numerous embeddings.

-When calling the Ask method, the service will create an embedding for the question and compare it to the embeddings in the collection using cosine similarity.
-The answer with the highest similarity is returned.
+Upon invoking the Ask method, the service creates an embedding for the question and compares it to the embeddings in the collection using cosine similarity.
+The answer that exhibits the highest similarity is returned.

-Then the method request the OpenAI API to generate a chat completion using the text from the most similar embedding as the prompt, and the question.
+The method then makes a request to the OpenAI API to generate a chat completion, using the text from the most similar embedding as the prompt, and the original question.

 ```go
 func ExampleService_Train() {